 Students taking this programme will conduct critical analysis of social, cultural, and political dimensions of media.
-Our teaching includes international scope for theorising and researching media, using real world case studies, and a range of materials that emphasises experiential learning where students engage in dialogue and critical thinking about media, society and culture.
+Our teaching includes international scope for theorising and researching media using real world case studies, and a range of materials that emphasises experiential learning.
 We offer students expertise in media and communication research, in theory and empirical research, in public service and commercial media, and in international policy and production sectors.
 Postgraduate students participate in a lively research department with regular international conferences, seminars and events.

-Students graduating from this programme will be prepared for professional opportunities in research education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations and NGOs.
-Above all, graduates will have the critical skills necessary to evaluate and critically understand media in a range of professional and private spheres.
+Students graduating from this programme will be prepared for professional opportunities in research, education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations, and NGOs.
+Above all, graduates will have the critical skills necessary to evaluate and understand media in a range of professional and private spheres.

 Read more about this programme on www.lunduniversity.lu.se/Media-Communication